acm-uiuc/til/_til/unix/cat-a-file-with-line-numbers.md

+---
-# Cat A File With Line Numbers
+title: Cat A File With Line Numbers
+category: unix
+---

 You can quickly view a file using `cat`